Riding Aprilia’s World Superbike Champion RSV4: RACER TEST

 In regaining the title he’d previously won for the Italian manufacturer in 2010 magic Max – aka the Roman Emperor – joined with his new-for-2012 teammate Eugene Laverty (who also won a race in Portimao) to regain the Manufacturers World crown for Aprilia.
 Consistency was the key to Biaggi’s title challenge, with no less than six fourth places in a 27-race season that saw an amazing nine different race-winners, aboard five different makes of bike.
 Biaggi has now scored two world titles, 21 race wins, 70 podiums and five pole positions in World Superbike, as well as four 250cc GP world titles to boot, all but one of them with Aprilia.

-For the full test of the factory Aprilia RSV4, click on the following link:
+To read the full test of the factory Aprilia RSV4, click HERE.